veertuinc/anka-docs/intel/Getting Started/creating-your-first-vm.md

 > 1. When determining how many vcpus and ram your VM needs, you can divide the number of VMs you plan on running simultaneously within a host by the total **virtual cores (vcpus)** it has.
 So, if I have 12vCPUs on my 6core Mac Mini, and I want to allow 2 running VMs at once and not cripple the host machine, I will set the VM Template/Tag to have 6vcpus (12 / 2).
 However, with RAM, you'll need to allow ~2GB of memory for the Anka Software and host ((totalRAM / 2)-1).
 > 2. Pushing and pulling your VM from the registry can be optimized by setting `anka config chunk_size 2147483648` on the node you create your templates on.
 It must be set before you create the VM.
 [More about the chunking feature]({{< relref "intel/Whats New/_index.md#registry-pushing-and-pulling-of-vm-templatestags-are-now-chunked-for-better-performance" >}})

+{{< hint warning >}}
+Suspending VMs can sometimes produce a frozen VM when you try to start it.
+This is code which is outside of Anka itself, so it's hard to try and work around.
+If it's frozen on start, you can instead run `ANKA_CREATE_SUSPEND=0 anka create . . .` from the CLI to produce a stopped VM and then suspend it manually.
+{{< /hint >}}

 ### Using the Anka UI

 1. Click on **Create new VM**